Find Grad Schools

 9 Yearly Graduations

 Towson University is the 5th most popular school in the nation for students seeking a master's degree in communication management and strategic communications.
 Roughly 21,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,382 per year, while in-state graduate students, on average, pay $9,108 per year.
+The average in-state tuition for full-time undergraduates is $7,238 per year, while in-state graduate students, on average, pay $8,676 per year.
 During the most recent year for which we have data, 9 people received their master's degree in communication management and strategic communications from Towson.
-Of these students, 94% were women and 44% were members of underrepresented racial-ethnic groups.
+About 86% of this group were women, and 86% were students from an underrepresented racial-ethnic group.

 #6